TechShreyash/TechZ-Wallpaper-Bot/README.md

 ### ♻️ Features
 * High Quality 4k Wallpapers
 * Get Direct File Uploaded To Telegram
+* Mongo Db To Store Links Of Images ( To send it later as file )
 > Want links of wallpapers?
 Try using the api :)

 ### 🧲 Required Variables